In this lesson, you will

 Practice as needed!

-Option 2: If you don't teach solfege, read the letter names for the song.
+Option 2: Read the letter note names for the song.

 If you have barred instruments, invite students to play the song on barred instruments.